bruce30262/fuck_capstone_CS_ERR_VERSION/README.md

 BTW don't get me wrong, capstone is a great project, it's just that this error happens so many times and it's so annoying that I decide to write a script to get rid of it once and for all (=_=)凸

+## 2017/11/16 update
+The script will also fix the `ImportError: ERROR: fail to load the dynamic library.` error, too.